 Beyond the health risks, legal considerations are tied to asbestos in residential properties.
 The state of Texas has regulations in place concerning asbestos abatement, especially when it involves public health.
-Homeowners who unknowingly expose workers or residents to asbestos might face legal consequences.
+Homeowners who unknowingly expose workers or residents might face legal consequences.
 Furthermore, when selling a property, there might be disclosure requirements related to asbestos presence, which can impact the home’s value and saleability.
-Undertaking asbestos testing can help homeowners navigate these legal waters, ensuring they adhere to regulations and avoid potential liabilities.
+Undertaking testing can help homeowners navigate these legal waters, ensuring they adhere to regulations and avoid potential liabilities.

-Signs Your Austin Home May Require Asbestos Testing
+Signs Your Austin Home May Require Testing

 Age of the Building

 One of the most telling indicators of potential asbestos presence is the age of your home.
-Buildings erected before the 1980s are more likely to contain asbestos-infused materials, given that the harmful effects of asbestos were not widely acknowledged or regulated until then.
-For residents of Austin, with its blend of historic and contemporary structures, understanding the age of their home is the first step in assessing the need for residential asbestos testing.
+Buildings erected before the 1980s are more likely to contain asbestos-infused materials, given that the harmful effects were not widely acknowledged or regulated until then.
+For residents of Austin, with its blend of historic and contemporary structures, understanding the age of their home is the first step in assessing the need for residential testing.